SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 If a constant or variable in your code needs to work with the absence of a value under certain conditions, declare it as an optional value of the appropriate type.
-A constant or variable that's declared as a non-optional value, is guaranteed to never contain a `nil` value.
+A constant or variable that's declared as a non-optional value is guaranteed to never contain a `nil` value.
 If you try to assign `nil` to a non-optional value, you'll get a compile-time error.

-This separation of optional and non-optional values lets you explicitly mark what information can be missing, and makes it easier to write correct code that handle missing values.
+This separation of optional and non-optional values lets you explicitly mark what information can be missing, and makes it easier to write code that handle missing values.
 You can't accidentally treat an optional as if it were non-optional because this mistake produces an error at compile time.
 After you unwrap the value,